aurelg/linkbak/README.md

 - Atom (URL or local)
 - RSS (URL or local)
 - HTML (local)
-- text file containing a list of URLs (one per lines)
+- text file containing a list of URLs (one per line)

 ## Output